Brayford Pool

-The Brayford Pool is a natural lake formed from a widening of the River Witham in the centre of the city of Lincoln in England.
+Brayford Pool is a natural pool formed from a widening of the River Witham in the centre of the city of Lincoln in England.
 It was used as a port by the Romans – who connected it to the River Trent by constructing the Foss Dyke – and has a long industrial heritage.

 Today, the waterfront surrounding the pool is home to a range of hotels, restaurants, bars, entertainment venues and a modern University (the University of Lincoln).
 There is also a year-long programme of events on the waterfront including vehicle displays, music evenings and carnival parades.

-History
+History and profile

+Brayford Pool is the oldest inland harbour in the United Kingdom.
+The adjacent land is known variably as Brayford Waterfront and Brayford Wharf.